ssesfahani/log-viewer/README.md

 ## Notes/TODOs

 * Certain parts of the code were not unit tested as they were more appropriately tested with e2e tests.
 Due to time constraints, I forewent implementing e2e tests
-* The majority of my time was spent on the API as I didn't want the UI to drive the API design
+* The majority of my time was spent on the API
 * NestJS was still somewhat new to me, so a lot of my time was spent learning the framework, but definitely the right call!
 * Dockerizing for local development (transpiling, hot reloading, running in a container, etc.) is also supported and that also took up a ton of time (TypeScript also makes everything a little more tricky).
 I provided no docs on there, but feel free to poke at the `docker-compose.yml` files, the `.vscode` folder, and of course the `Dockerfile`.